aeiourun/OSRS-Speedrun-Route/no-authenticator-basic.md

 - Talk to Count Check to warp to Barbarian Village **[4,1]**
 - Spin your three wool on the spinning wheel
 - Equip your bronze med helm and iron chainbody
-- Walk to the black knights fortress
+- Walk to the black knights' fortress
-- Eat food as needed in the black knights fortress
+- Eat food as needed in the black knights' fortress
 - Enter castle and follow hidden route through the north wall to spy at grate.
 - Go back to the main entrance and follow east path to drop cabbage in hole.
 - Drop your bronze med helm and iron chainbody
-- Run directly west from the fortress through wilderness to the goblin village.
+- Run directly west from the fortress through the wilderness to the goblin village.
 - Pick up 3 goblin mail, locations: Up ladder, in mid-left hut, behind generals’ (right side).
 - Dye 1 mail blue and 1 mail orange.
 - Start GD by talking to generals **[3,3]**
 - Use the armor on the generals and watch the cutscenes - orange, then blue, then brown.
 - Drop the gold bar
 - Walk to Falador
-- Talk to Emily to but 1 Asgarnian Ale and 1 Wizards Mind Bomb
+- Talk to Emily to buy 1 Asgarnian Ale and 1 Wizards Mind Bomb
 - Speak to Sir Amik Varze to complete BKF
-- Mini game teleport to Clan Wars
+- Minigame teleport to Clan Wars
     - **[Split]**

 ### Al Kharid 1